mongodb/mongo-ruby-driver/spec/NOTES.aws-auth.md

   line) but the value is otherwise completely valid.
 This error has no relation to the "session token" or "security token" as used with temporary AWS credentials.
-- *The security token included in the request is invalid*: this error is produced when the AWS access key id, as specified in the scope part of the `Authorization` header, is not a valid access key id.
+- *The security token included in the request is invalid*: this error can be produced in several circumstances:
+  - When the AWS access key id, as specified in the scope part of the `Authorization` header, is not a valid access key id.
 In the case of non-temporary credentials being used for authentication, the error refers to a "security token" but the authentication process does not actually use a security token as this term is used in the AWS documentation describing temporary credentials.
+  - When using temporary credentials and the security token is not provided in the STS request at all (x-amz-security-token header).
 - *Signature expired: 20200317T000000Z is now earlier than 20200317T222541Z
   (20200317T224041Z - 15 min.)*: This error happens when `x-amz-date` header value is the formatted date (`YYYYMMDD`) rather than the ISO8601 formatted